 27th Annual DSA Los Angeles Buddy Walk

-Be sure to mark your calendar for October 09, 2021, and join us for the 27th annual DSALA Buddy Walk®!
-We will celebrate our loved ones with Down syndrome and raise vital funds for programs that benefit our local Down syndrome community.
+Be sure to mark your calendar for October 09, 2021, and join us for the 27th annual DSALA Virtual Buddy Walk®!
+The 2021 Buddy Walk is going virtual to ensure everyone’s safety during the pandemic.
+Although we won’t be able to gather in person this year, we can still celebrate our loved ones with Down syndrome.

 The Buddy Walk® program was established to promote acceptance and inclusion of people with Down syndrome and to celebrate Down Syndrome Awareness Month in October.
 The Buddy Walk is an opportunity for anyone and everyone to walk — or support a walker — and raise funds for the Down Syndrome Association of Los Angeles and the National Down Syndrome Society.